torproject/community/README.md

 ## How to report bugs or feedback

-First check if your issue wasn't already opened in [gitlab.torproject.org](https://gitlab.torproject.org/web/community/issues), then file a [trac ticket](https://trac.torproject.org/projects/tor/newticket) and choose the component: Webpages/Community.
+First check if your issue wasn't already opened in [gitlab.torproject.org](https://gitlab.torproject.org/web/community/issues), then file a [ticket](https://gitlab.torproject.org/tpo/web/community/-/issues/new) and choose the component: Webpages/Community.

 ## What is Lektor